MSc Education (Mathematics Education)

 - becoming confident with presentation, argumentation, research and ICT skills.

 The programme has been recognised as excellent by the National Centre for Excellence in the Teaching of Mathematics.

 Our education master's degrees give you the opportunity to select a programme of study tailored towards your interests and learning needs.
 The range of degrees we offer means you will be able to specialise and receive an award in a particular discipline area.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Education (Mathematics Education).
 Please note that this pathway consists of core units that all students on the pathway must take and a range of optional units that students can choose from, within availability or timetabling constraints.

 Alternatively, you can design your own pathway by opting not to specialise and to take those units that fit with your availability.
 Units can be taken from across the different specialisms and from our bank of available optional units to build a tailored programme of study, resulting in an award of MSc Education.

-An upper second-class undergraduate honours degree (or equivalent qualification) in a STEM-related discipline or related field such as Economics, Finance, Accounting etc. Non-traditional qualifications/routes will also be considered.
+An upper second-class undergraduate honours degree (or equivalent qualification) in a STEM-related discipline or related field such as Economics, Finance, Accounting, Commerce, Business Administration.